knz/programming-in-c/assignments/4_heaps/README.rst

   and exit.

 A typical day of 10 hour long sessions in the doctors office is shown below.
-Carl, Bob and Albert show up early and get treated by the doctor in alphabetical order.
+Carl, Bob, Albert and Barbara show up early and get treated by the doctor in alphabetical order.
 Jim, Tom and Zoe arrive late in the day, so Tom and Zoe leave without being treated: